8ctavio/vergil/apps/docs/src/composables/useModel.md

 const model = useModel(props.modelValue)
 ```

 The `useModel` composable is analogous to the `defineModel` macro.
-When used to consume an already created model, `useModel` wraps the model in a new extendedRef for specific use inside the custom component.
-However, in practice, the APIs of a wrapped consumed model and a newly created model are essentially the same.
+When used with an already created model, `useModel` wraps the model in a new extendedRef for specific use inside the custom component.
+However, in practice, the APIs of a model and a model wrapper are essentially the same.

 ### Listen to external model mutations

 When authoring a component, it may be required to perform certain operations only if the model value was programmatically mutated outside the component.
-For this purpose, a wrapped consumed model has an `onMutated` callback registration method.
+For this purpose, a wrapped model has an `onMutated` callback registration method.
 It expects a function that will be called every time the original model object its programmatically mutated by writing to its `value` property.
 The callback function receives as a single argument the value assigned to the original model value.

 :::tip IMPORTANT
 If registered, the `onMutated` callback is responsible for updating the model value.